AdityaNikam10/e-commerce-/README.md

 - We have created an an endpoint that will send data by filtering with mail's and send data from mongodb.
 - We have also learned how to display that data dynamically using product card created earlier.

+## Milestone 13: Project Overview -

+In this milestone we learned the following things -

+Key learnings -

+- We have created an endpoint that will update the existing data in MongoDB.
+- We have also implemented the logic of auto filling the form with previous data and give option to edit.

+## Milestone 14: Project Overview -

+In this milestone we learned the following things -

+Key learnings -

+- We have created an endpoint that delete the product with specific ID from MongoDB.

+## Milestone 15: Project Overview -

+In this milestone we learned the following things -

+Key learnings -

+- We have created an new Navbar with links to all pages.
+- We have also implemented the Navbar responsive to all screen sizes.

+## Milestone 16: Project Overview -

+In this milestone we learned the following things -

+Key learnings -

+- We have an product info page that display all the product data.
+- We have also implemented the quantity button and add to card button.

+## Milestone 17: Project Overview -

+In this milestone we learned the following things -

+Key learnings -

+- We have edited the user schema to store cart products .
+- We have also implemented an end point to receive the product details and store in database.

+## Milestone 18: Project Overview -

+In this milestone we learned the following things -

+Key learnings -

+- We have create an endpoint to receive request from cart page.
+- We have also create an backend endpoint to fetch all the products inside cart with user mail.

+## Milestone 19: Project Overview -

+In this milestone we learned the following things -

+Key learnings -

+- We have create an cart page that display the products inside cart using endpoint we build in milestone 18.
+- We have also implemented the logic for each product where an add option is made available to increase and decrease quantity using + and - buttons.
+- We have also created an endpoint to increase and decrease the quantity

+## Milestone 20: Project Overview -

+In this milestone we learned the following things -

+Key learnings -

+- We have create an Backend endpoint that will sent user data.
+- Also create frontend profile page that will display profile photo, name and email in one section.
+If there are no address display "No address found"y
+- In another section we have displayed address and added an button called "Add address".